-The following Standards are intended to provide guidance to employees and management in administrative positions to assist them in their obligation to comply with applicable laws.
+The following Standards are intended to provide guidance to affected individuals to assist them in their obligation to comply with applicable laws.
 These standards are neither exclusive nor complete.
-Employees are required to comply with all applicable laws, whether or not specifically addressed in these policies.
+Affected individuals are required to comply with all applicable laws, whether or not specifically addressed in these policies.
 If questions regarding the existence, interpretation or application of any law arise, they should be directed to WNYIL Inc.'s CHRCO.